Meet us

 Geoffrey Dixon, Head of Research

-Benedetta Tiana, Specialist Consultant - Interpretation and Content
+Benedetta Tiana, Interpretation and Content

 Holly Burrows, Executive Assistant

-Holly brings everything together to make sure A Different View works smoothly across two time zones.
-She helps to proritise workloads and provide support for the whole team.
-With a BSc in Social Policy and Administration from the London School of Economics her research skills are exemplary which we've put to good use over the five years she’s been with the team.
-Prior to working with us she spent time with Andersen Consulting and Hiscox.
+Holly Burrows keeps A Different View running smoothly across three time zones, helping to prioritise workloads and support the whole team.
+With a BSc in Social Policy and Administration from the London School of Economics, she brings strong research skills and a steady hand to day-to-day operations.
+Before joining the team, she worked with Andersen Consulting and Hiscox.
+In her spare time, she enjoys being outdoors, riding and walking her many dogs.